Artychanal/ulearner-ui/ulearner-backend/README.md

 - Update `.env` to point the frontend to this backend via `NEXT_PUBLIC_API_URL` if needed and set `CORS_ALLOWED_ORIGINS` if your UI runs on a different host/port.
 - The `db:revert` script rolls back the latest migration.
 - Extend the architecture with auth/roles by adding new modules and wiring them through `AppModule`.

+## Admin panel

+- The AdminJS dashboard is mounted at `http://localhost:3001/admin` alongside the REST API, so there's no need to run an extra service.
+- Sign in with `ADMIN_EMAIL` / `ADMIN_PASSWORD`.
+Cookies/sessions are secured by `ADMIN_COOKIE_NAME` and `ADMIN_COOKIE_SECRET`.
+- Courses, lessons, instructors, users, media, and testimonials are exposed as AdminJS resources.
+Deleting a course via the panel leverages the existing `ON DELETE CASCADE` on lessons so related lessons disappear automatically.
+- Use the panel to quickly audit data, toggle publish flags or clean up problematic entries without building bespoke frontend screens first.